 As you shared your wedding vows we were, like many of the witnesses on the side of that hill outside Steamboat Springs, as well as those abiding in the clouds above, praying that God who watches over all, bless you, keep you and protect you.
 It is to Him that we commit your marriage, your hopes, your love, and your joy.

 Once upon a time, there was a father and his little boy.
 The man was dutiful and taught his son diligence, the arts and sciences, and the importance of church as well.
 Every Sunday he would show him how and when to stand and kneel, fold his hands, and bow his head.
 The father showered his little boy with gifts of praise and gave him all his heart’s desire.
 His precious child was never without food, clothes, or shelter.
 Happily, and without exception, he blessed him with all the means at his disposal, and his son gained the materials for a life of riches and great achievement.
 By his father’s hand and words, the boy was never the subject of wrath, abuse, rebuke, or condescension.
-In all of his academic, professional, and personal life, he knew only success.
-He grew to seem a happy and fulfilled man.
+In his academic, professional, and personal life, he gained much success, his rewards making him a happy and fulfilled man.

-At the end of his years, the first little boy surveyed his life.
+Nearing the end of his years, the first little boy surveyed his life.
 Moved along by the force of his father’s teachings, he set sail through a life of approval and the pleasures of his achievements.
-He found much satisfaction in his father’s precepts and built his life upon them.
-But, over time, slowly and almost imperceptibly, he lost the brightness in his eyes which was his common fare in childhood.
+He found much satisfaction in his father’s ways and built his life upon those precepts of success.
+But over time, slowly and almost imperceptibly, he lost the brightness in his eyes which was his common fare in childhood.
 The easy feeling in his heart vanished as well, and in its place came a sense of foreboding and uncertainty.
-Bewilderment consumed his last days.
-He had abundance surrounding him, but his heart was empty, save for anxiety and fear.
+Bewilderment grew to consume his last days.
+Despite the abundance surrounding him, his heart was empty, save for anxiety and fear.
 In the end he had no peace, and neither was hope his final blessing.